presidioforts/scratchfiles/innersource.md

 - Leads the infrastructure setup and management.
 - Ensures scalability, security, and performance of the product.
 - Works closely with the product engineering manager to align infrastructure goals with the overall product strategy.

+### **Agile Lead (Emily Clark)**
+- Creates EPICs and tracks the overall progress of the project.
+- Ensures the team follows agile methodologies and meets sprint goals.
+- Coordinates with the product owner and engineering manager to align efforts with the product roadmap.

 ### **Maintainers (Emma Davis & Alex Smith)**
 - Responsible for the ongoing maintenance of the product.